Hands-on-IoT-Programming/chapter5/README.md

 # chapter6
-Code samples for Chapter 6 Storing historical data with ​MongoDB
+Code samples for Chapter 5 Storing & graphing data streams with InfluxDB and Grafana